Rachmanin0xFF/jwst-twitter-bot/README.md

 A: The JWST was made to deepen our understanding of the universe, the pretty pictures are just a bonus.
 Also, the JWST has a lot of calibrations it needs to do to make sure its pictures are accurate.
 These calibrations constitute most of the "boring" photos.
 I've considered naively filtering out targets with "calibration" in the title.
 I may do this; it's a tough call to make.

 ### Q: What are NIRCAM and MIRI?
 A: Think of them as the JWST's different cameras.
 NIRCAM (Near InfraRed CAMera) captures wavelengths of light between 0.6 and 5 μm (micrometers), while MIRI (Mid InfraRed Instrument) captures longer wavelengths of light between 4.9 and 28.8 μm.
-The JWST has two other instruments (NIRISS and NIRSpec), but these are designed for spectroscopy, so photos made with their data are more confusing and less appealing to the public.
+The JWST has two other instruments (NIRISS and NIRSpec), but these are designed for spectroscopy, so photos made with their data are more confusing and less visually interesting at a glance.

 ### Q: Why did you make this?
 A: While JWST's data is publicly available, it is not really accessible to the *public*.
 It is very difficult for a layperson with no science or programming background to download and view data from the MAST database.
 I thought I'd try to bridge the gap and make it easier for the average person to see a fraction of the data JWST is sending back to Earth.